orstavik/JoiComponents/book/chapter6/Intro_Polyfills.md

 invasiveness, approximation and variation.

 ## Polyfill problem 1: invasiveness
-Often, the new feature or API that you want to use and therefore polyfill can require subtle changes to other functions that are frequently used.
+Often, the new feature or API that you want to polyfill can require subtle changes to other functions that are frequently used.
-The customElements polyfill for example adds Observers to the entire DOM while the main document is being loaded and patches other seemingly unrelated functions such as `.innerHTML` in order for the new custom elements feature to function.
+The customElements polyfill for example patches a seemingly unrelated function such as `.innerHTML` in order for the new custom elements feature to function.
 Such fundamental and wide-reaching changes to core functionality of the DOM are *invasive*.